 Late Payments

 Manual invoice approval procedures often require accounting clerks to chase down approvers for signatures, frequently facing challenges such as busy schedules, sickness, or “out-of-office” statuses.
 These obstacles lead to delayed approvals and, ultimately, missed payment deadlines.
-Payment delays can strain supplier relationships, expose the organization to penalties and damage trust.
+Payment delays can strain supplier relationships, expose the organization to penalties, and damage trust.

 Misplaced Invoices & Duplicates